Brkhu/hexo-filter-tikzjax/README.md

 This is Brkhu's fork of plugin hexo-filter-tikzjax.
 He is trying to draw better tikz pictures on transparent backgrounds.

+This fork is specifically created for the theme NexT.

 ---

 # hexo-filter-tikzjax